PassiveLemon/lemonake/modules/home-manager/steamvr/README.md

 Use the helper `vr-helper` to launch Steam games with the proper variables set: `vr-helper %command%`.

-Currently, the default runtimes for OpenXR and OpenVR are Monado and OpenComposite respectively, however There is also WiVRn for OpenXR and xrizer for OpenVR.
+Currently, the default runtimes for OpenXR and OpenVR are Monado and OpenComposite respectively.
+You can set runtime to a blank string `""` to disable that env variable.

 >[!NOTE]
 > Tildes (`~`) get expanded to your home path.
 For example, `~/.local/share/` will literally get evaluated to `/home/(user)/.local/share/`